Winter is almost upon us!

 To prepare for the incoming winter, look for the Three-Peak Mountain Snowflake (3PMSF) symbol branded on a tire’s sidewall indicating it meeting required performance criteria in winter conditions:

 We can help you choose and install the right winter tires on your vehicle.
-Visit us today – our repair shops are in Hamilton and Oakville!
+Visit us today – our repair shops are in Hamilton and Stoney Creek!